Please note that we’re currently checking/updating this article. You’ll be able to enjoy its fresh & new version very soon! 😉

 All right, no more trumpet and saxophone talk.
 If I understood correctly, you're mainly here to set the music for your next updates, right?

-Please be aware that this is not something that can’t be done lightly.
+Please be aware that this is not something that can be done lightly.
 Find out why in the next section.

 1. To secure it

-At this point, a question may be bothering you: why update your site when it runs smoothly?
+At this point, there may be a question bothering you: why update your site when it runs smoothly?

 The first reason is security.
 An updated site is a more secure site.

 At the time of writing, WordPress is driving 33% of the world's websites.
 It is also the most widely used CMS (Content Management System), by far (60% market share).